 Pregnancy and breastfeeding

-This medicine does not require any special storage conditions.
+Keep the bottle in the outer carton to protect the medicine from light.
 Any variation in the color of the syrup does not alter the quality of the product.

 Interactions with other drugs

-Propylene glycol, sodium citrate, citric acid monohydrate, sodium benzoate, macrogol, sucrose, glycerol, anethole, quinoline yellow (E 104), brilliant blue FCF (E 133) and purified water.
+Propylene glycol, sodium citrate, citric acid monohydrate, potassium sorbate, sodium benzoate, macrogol, sucrose, glycerol, anethole, quinoline yellow (E 104), brilliant blue FCF (E 133) and purified water.